 - Essential Bacteria.
 Miso is fermented, which means this product contains essential bacteria that can improve the digestive system.
 Fermented products, particularly those made of soy like miso, have been found to lower women’s risk of breast cancer.
 It can also help to control estrogen levels in a woman’s body.

-- Assortment of Vegetables-approximately 4 cups (I used eggplant, zucchini, green beans, & carrots)
+- An assortment of Vegetables-approximately 4 cups (I used eggplant, zucchini, green beans, & carrots)

 - 2 Tablespoons Extra Virgin Olive Oil